-As all of the air suddenly jumped out of my lungs, I realized two important things.
-First off, that old man just died from a brain bleed from the bed head trauma.
+First, that poor old man just died from a brain bleed from the bed head trauma.
 And second, you can take the ginger out of the ER, but she’ll always be an ER nurse.
-And now I’ll be teaching my kids first aid on their dolls, because wouldn’t you know it?
-The very next song is about those darn monkeys jumping on the bed, getting concussions left and right, y’all.
+And now I’ll be teaching my kids some health and first aid on their dolls, because those darn monkeys are jumping on the bed, getting concussions left and right, y’all.

 First Aid 101: Tips and Tricks for Wounds and Burns

 Okay, so assuming nobody’s an old man or a monkey jumping into bed, let’s cover the basics first.
 Because extensive head trauma is a little bit beyond first aid, anyway.

 All wounds bleed.
 Clean ’em and apply pressure.

 Generally speaking, my family is amazing at amassing wounds.
 It’s like they want to make sure I’m keeping up on my first aid skills… but that’s okay.
 When you see a wound, the two first things you want to do are clean it and make the bleeding stop.